NieneB/participatory-tool/public/activation/act2.md

-# Online ethnography
+# Sharing information

+Connecting and exchanging data with the other perspectives

 - Connecting to Participatory Phase: Exploration Phase

 - Objective:

 - Description:

 - Proposed audience:

 - Proposed use:

 - Source:

 Connection to Mapping Approach: filling up the generic template to create a contextual actor network map

-Connection to Activation: connecting and exchanging data with the other perspectives
+Connection to Methods:

 Goal: studying what actors are there and how are they related